-Some might think that a deck sealer and a deck stain are basically the same thing but in all actuality, they are two different products.
-They both share the same purpose in general, to preserve and protect wood but there are same major differences.
+Some might think that a deck sealer and a deck stain are basically the same things but in all actuality, they are two different products.
+They both share the same purpose in general, to preserve and protect the wood but there are some major differences.
 Most people use sealers or stains to protect exterior wood from the elements.
 Surfaces such as decks, wood siding, fences, and so on need a protective coating to keep from weathering so fast.